dreamcatchme/documentation-markdown/api/pyota/FetchTX.md

 <h2>Connecting to a node</h2>

-<p>Before we can start using the client we need to import it and initialize it with a node address to connect to:</p>
+<p>Before you can start using the client you must import it and initialize it with a node address to connect to:</p>

 <pre><code>from iota import Iota